 The Southwest Minnesota Housing Partnership is a non-profit community development corporation serving communities throughout Southwest and South Central Minnesota.
-The Mission of the Partnership is “We partner with communities to develop places for people to call home.”
-We aim to build strong and healthy places to live so that the communities of our region thrive.

 - Community Planning & Technical Assistance